 Our current Ulta store format is staffed with a general manager, a salon manager, three to four assistant managers, and approximately twenty full and part-time associates, including approximately six to eight prestige consultants and eight to ten licensed salon professionals.
-The management team in each store general manager.
-The general manager oversees all store activities including salon management, inventory management, eschadiling, lairing and guest services.
+The management team in each store reports to the general manager.
+The general manager oversees all store activities including salon management, inventory management, merchandising, cash management, scheduling, hiring and guest services.
 Members of store management receive bonuses depending on their position and based upon store sales and shrink.
 Each general manager reports to a district manager, who in turn reports to a Regional Vice President of Operations who in turn reports to the Senior Vice President of Operations who in turn reports to our Chief Executive Officer.
 Each store team receives additional support from time to time from recruiting specialists for the retail and salon operations, a field loss prevention team, salon technical trainers, management trainers and vendors.